Arghba/KF1066/VeryAnnoying/BuzzSawMadness.md

 }
 ```
 2. No time limit for shutting up `AmbientSound`.
-3. There is no `LifeSpan` for projectiles or level .
+3. There is no `LifeSpan` for projectiles.
 4. There is no level cleanup for Buzzsaw Projectiles inside `KFMod/KFGameType.uc#2250 CloseShops()`.

 ### Proposed Solution